capport-wg/api/draft-ietf-capport-api.md

 Description:
 : A brief description explaining the meaning of the value, how it might be used, and/or how it should be interpreted by clients.

-New assignments for Captive Portal API Keys Registry will be administered by IANA through Expert Review {{!RFC8126}}.
+New assignments for Captive Portal API Keys Registry will be administered by IANA using the Specification Required policy {{!RFC8126}}.
 The Designated Expert is expected to validate the existence of documentation describing new keys in a permanent publicly available specification.
 The expert is expected to validate that new keys have a clear meaning and do not create unnecessary confusion or overlap with existing keys.
 Keys that are specific to non-generic use cases, particularly